mmcintire00/supervised-learning-capstone/README.md

 ## Version 2.0 Update (7-6-21):

 **Updated notebook for my supervised learning capstone.
 Updates include:**
-* oversampling data with SMOTE to account for class imbalance of target variable.
+* oversampling data with SMOTE to account for class imbalance of target variable (updates in progress. not final implementation).
 * using RandomizedSearchCV paired with GridSearchCV to narrow input values and reduce run time.
 * Assessing Precision-recall, focusing on improving recall for people who default